NUENDO

 periods of time.
 You'll find this monitoring system in many

 mastering studios.
-For alternative listening, I use a pair of
+For alternative listening, I use pairs of

 A Rosendahl Nanosyncs generates word clock for